kharchenkor/kharchenkor.github.io/index.md

 Business context: the food aggregator company has stored the data of the different orders made by the registered customers in their online portal.
 I performed the data analysis with Python to draw some actionable insights and to find answers that will help the company to improve its business.
+Within the framework of the project, the most popular restaurants were also identified, analyzed, and their distinctive features were established.

 <img src="/images/foodhub.png?raw=true"/>